myroyalgold/Bike_Share/README.md

 - 202402-divvy-tripdata.csv
 - 202403-divvy-tripdata.csv

+# Data Cleaning
+- Open PowerBI
+- Get data > From folder
+- Locate and select the folder from your laptop
+-

 # Data Manipulation
 - converted started at and ended at to datetime
 - getting the start and end time in date (ymd)